 (d) A person subpoenaed to testify under oath shall appear and testify under oath at the time and place designated on the subpoena.
-In addition, the witness shall be notified that he/she has a right to consult with and to have an attorney present at the time the testimony is taken and that he/she has a constitutional right not to furnish or produce evidence that may tend to incriminate him or her.
+In addition, the witness shall be notified that they have a right to consult with and to have an attorney present at the time the testimony is taken and that they have a constitutional right not to furnish or produce evidence that may tend to incriminate them.